Thai cuisine: Insects

 Edible insects, whole or in chili paste and as ingredients in fortified products, are common in Thailand.
 Some claim that Thailand is the world leader in edible insects.
 The UN Food and Agriculture Organization (FAO) estimates that there are about 20,000 cricket farms alone in 53 of Thailand's 76 provinces.

 A wide range of insects are eaten in Thailand, especially in Isan and in the north.
 Many markets in Thailand sell deep-fried grasshoppers, crickets (ching-rit), bee larvae, silkworm (non mai), ant eggs (khai mot) and termites.
-The culinary creativity even extends to naming: one tasty larva, which is also known under the name "bamboo worm" (non mai phai, Omphisa fuscidentalis), is colloquially called "express train" (rot duan) due to its appearance.

 Most insects reportedly taste fairly bland when deep-fried.
 In contrast to the bland taste of most of these insects, the maeng da or maelong da na (Lethocerus indicus) has been described as having a very penetrating taste, similar to that of a very ripe gorgonzola cheese.
 This giant water bug is famously used in a chili dip called nam phrik maeng da.
 Ant eggs and silkworms are eaten boiled in a soup in Isan, or used in egg dishes in northern Thailand.